Stefan Grabiński: Biography

 However, this book impressed Polish decadent writer and literary critic Karol Irzykowski.
 They became good friends, and Irzykowski supported Grabiński's career.
 In 1920, Grabiński presented a collection of his mystic railway stories called The Motion Demon (Demon Ruchu).
 Eventually, the following collections of short stories appeared: Pilgrim’s Madness (Szalony Pątnik, 1920), An Incredible Story (Niesamowita Opowieść) and The Book of Fire (Księga Ognia, 1922).
 His longest prose work, Passion (Namiętność), written in 1930, was inspired by his trip to Italy, most notably Venice.

 The symbolic imagery of Grabiński's works was embodied by eerie creatures, such as incubi, witches, doppelgängers, spirits of various sorts, and mysterious messages from the underworld.
 His fiction is usually considered bizarre because it is permeated with magic, occult eroticism, parapsychological effects, and Oriental mysticism.

 A quote from his short story "Saturnin Sektor", is said to reflect his usual state of mind: "I cannot free myself from that strong, commanding voice which speaks to me, or from that mysterious power which pushes aside objects, contemptuous of their size; I am still wearied by endless monotonous roads that led nowhere.
 That is why I am not a perfect spirit, only an 'insane person', someone who arouses in normal people pity, contempt or fear.
 But I do not complain.
 Even like this, I am better off than those of healthy mind.”

 His tuberculosis worsened and he was forced to spend more time seeking treatment.
 In 1931, he settled in the resort and spa town of Brzuchowice (now Briukhovychi) where, despite some recent financial return for his writings, he increasingly fell into obscurity and was abandoned by most of his friends.
 In 1936, he died in extreme poverty in Lviv and is buried there at Janowski Cemetery.

+Reception

-His work was largely forgotten until after World War II, when the literary historian Artur Hutnikiewicz wrote a monograph on his work.
+His work was largely forgotten until after World War II.
+In 1949 two of his short stories were reprinted in a collection edited by Julian Tuwim.
+In 1950s, some of his works were reprinted, and literary historian Artur Hutnikiewicz wrote a monograph on his work.
 Later his stories were promoted by the science-fiction critic, Marek Wydmuch and some appeared in the Stanisław Lem Collection, published by Wydawnictwo Literackie.
+In an interview, Lem admits the influence of Grabiński's horror stories on his early works, including "Terminus".